The Cleveland Museum of Art’s museum-wide app includes every object on view and connects the ARTLENS Gallery experience.

 1. Choose artworks you would like on your tour using any of the following methods:

-- Select the "heart" icon to favorite any artwork on the ArtLens app.
+- Select the "heart" icon on any artwork page in ArtLens App.

 - Dock your device at the ArtLens Wall and favorite artworks by selecting the "heart" icon.